yangsiran/python-projects/README.md

 The project remote-editing use the `cgi` to serve a web app which can editing file via web.
 It show the basic concept of writing web script using Python.

+The upgraded version used database instead of files to serve the data, and also included some new featrues like *version control*, *user*, *markdown style display*.